jakenardomarino/wordleClone/README.md

 This starts backend on http://localhost:8000/

 # Copy the path to your index.html file
-Copy path to this file and past it in your browser to see the game.
+Copy path to this file and paste it in your browser to see the game.

 # Credit
 Credit for support on coding portions belongs to Ania Kubow